cselab/optimal-testing/README.md

 ## Plot the results (part 1/2, sampling)
 The posterior distributions the arise from nested-sampling are plotted by running ` python3 plot_nested_sampling_results.py --case X` where X=2,3,4.
 The plots are saved as .pdf files, in the directory caseX.
+This directory contains:
+1. cantons.pdf : shows the fitted model for all cantons (reported infections' data plotted against model output)
+2. posteriorX.pdf : shows the one-dimensional marginal posterior distributions of the model parameters, after they are updated with data for the reported infections
+3. result.npy : contains the utility function evaluations
+4. map.npy : contains the maximum a posteriori estimates of the model parameters, after the inference is completed.
+5. samples_X.pickle : contains the samples of the model parameters after the inference
+6. prediction_country.pdf : model prediction plotted against data for total reported cases in Switzerland
+7. day=Y.npy : epidemiological model evaluation for all cantons on day Y
+8. dispersion.npy : error model dispersion (needed to plot some error bars)

 ## Plot the results (part 2/2, test allocation)
 PASCAL UPDATE THIS